matteo-rizzo/fc4-pytorch/README.md

 * **SqueezeNet 1.0**.
 Introduced in ['SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and <0.5MB model size'](https://arxiv.org/abs/1602.07360)
 * **SqueezeNet 1.1** *(has 2.4x less computation and slightly fewer parameters than 1.0, without sacrificing accuracy)*.
 Introduced in this [repository](https://github.com/forresti/SqueezeNet)

 This project has been developed and tested using Python 3.8 and Torch > 1.7.
-Please install the required packages using `pip3 install -r requirements.txt`
+Please install the required packages using `pip3 install -r requirements.txt`.

 ## Dataset